 Jesse James: Last Rebel of the Civil War

 This page is your portal to essays and selected primary sources related to Jesse James: Last Rebel of the Civil War.
-Here you can find information and interpretations not found in the book itself, along with longer excerpts of primary sources on which the book was based.
+Here you can find information and interpretations not found in the book itself.

 The copyright for each essay on this page belongs to T.J.
 Stiles.
 No reproduction without permission of the author.